Dewiliaa/FSDP_Team3/README.md

 ## Functions
 ### Front Page (Done by Evan):
-- designed the whole front end in the front page
+- Designed the whole front end in the front page
-- created a advert slider in the front page
+- Created a advert slider in the front page
-- created advertisments in canva to use for the front page
+- Created advertisments in canva to use for the front page

 ### Login Page (Done by Evan, Garrett):
 #### Evan